-Denny Dimin Gallery is pleased to announce Fringe, a group exhibition featuring twelve artists at the gallery's New York location, on view from July 8th to August 20th, 2021.
+Denny Dimin Gallery is pleased to announce Fringe, a group exhibition featuring 12 modern and contemporary artists at the gallery's New York location, on view from July 8th to August 20th, 2021.

 Fringe was inspired by recent exhibitions of the Pattern and Decoration (P & D) art movement from the 1970s and its resonance and resurgence with many contemporary artists.
-The movement's privileging of materials such as textiles and ceramics, its promotion of female artists and its interest in domestic space as a place for creativity, all connect it strongly to the concerns of contemporary artists half a century later.
+The movement's privileging of materials such as textiles and ceramics, its promotion of female artists (the movement left much to be done in inclusion and acknowledgement of nonwhite as well as nonwestern artists), and its interest in domestic space as a place for creativity, all connect it strongly to the concerns of contemporary artists half a century later.